UniversalAvenue/react-intro/readme.md

 Uses [webpack](https://webpack.github.io/docs/configuration.htm) and [babel](https://babeljs.io/)

 ## Setting up
-Simply clone the repo, make sure you have npm installed and run npm install
+Simply clone the repo, `git clone https://github.com/UniversalAvenue/react-intro.git` make sure you have [npm installed](https://www.npmjs.com/) and run npm install

+Also make sure you run `npm run watch` to make sure you have the javascript bundle ready for use.

 ## Working with the example
 Simply open the `index.html` file in your browser.